DiMaxF/EventTickePro/readme.md

 - **Data Storage**: Local storage for all data, with CSV import/export for flexibility.
 - **QR Code Generation**: Unique QR codes generated locally for secure ticket validation.

-## Purpose

-EventTicketPro was born out of our frustration with clunky event management tools.
-We wanted a lightweight, offline app that lets organizers focus on their events, not tech headaches.
-Whether it’s a local gig or a corporate seminar, this app handles ticketing, seating, and analytics with zero need for constant internet.

 ## Try It Out

 - **WebGL Demo**: Check out the seat map editor in action on [GitHub Pages](https://dimaxf.github.io/EventTickePro/Build/) (TBD).